 Health tips: Low fat, kid friendly, heart healthy, anti-inflammatory

 Ingredients (2 servings)

 - 2 cloves garlic, grated

 - 1 teaspoon lemon zest (1/2 medium lemon)

 - 1/2 cup Panko (course Japanese bread crumbs)

 - 1-2 tablespoons Dijon mustard

 - 1 large chicken breast, cut horizontally down the middle (Becomes 2 thinner 1/2″ thick pieces)

 - Preheat the oven to 350 degrees F.

 - Mix together garlic, rosemary, lemon zest, salt, pepper, panko and olive oil in a shallow dish until slightly moist.

 - Pat the chicken dry with paper towels.
-Generously coat each chicken piece with the mustard mixture on both sides (about 1 teaspoon each side depending on size) of the chicken, and then place into the panko bread crumb mixture, pressing gently to make the crumbs adhere to both sides.
+Spread mustard on both sides (about 1 teaspoon each side depending on size) of the chicken, and then place into the panko bread crumb mixture, pressing gently to make the crumbs adhere to both sides.

 - Spray a baking rack with cooking spray and place on a baking sheet lined with foil.
 Place the chicken on the baking rack and spray with cooking spray or drizzle with olive oil.

 - Bake the chicken for 30 minutes until cooked through and internal temperature is about 165 degrees F.